yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

 As before, you can click any node in the results tree to display properties about that node in the table.
 You can also right-click a node to edit it (for example, add a description, add a category or identifier node, or delete a duplicate node).
 At any stage, you can click the **Clear** button on the right to clear the entire contents of the tree.
 This does not delete the contents of the registry.

-For more details on UDDI entities such as `businessEntity` and `tModel`, see [*UDDI definitions* on page 1](#UDDI).
-For details on how to publish web services automatically using a wizard, see [*Publish WSDL files to a UDDI registry* on page 1](general_uddi_publish.htm).

 ## Publish WSDL files to a UDDI registry

-You can register web services in the **Web Service Repository** using Web Services Description Language (WSDL) files.
-Policy Studio can retrieve a WSDL file from the file system, from a URL, or from a UDDI registry.
 When you have registered a WSDL file in the web service repository, you can use the **Publish WSDL** wizard to publish the WSDL file to a UDDI registry.
 You can also use the **Find WSDL** wizard to search for the selected WSDL file in a UDDI registry.
-This topic explains how to perform both of these tasks.

-For background information and an introduction to general UDDI concepts, see [*Retrieve WSDL files from a UDDI registry* on page 1](general_uddi.htm).
-For details on how to register WSDL files, see [*Manage web services* on page 1](general_ws_repository.htm).

 ### Find WSDL files